atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 Florina being invited to see the shepherds lead their flocks to the fragrant fields, in the close of the evening, when the golden fun was declining, as she was returning home in company with a shepardess, they were unexpectedly met by a swain, who brought the following message to Florina.
 [110]

->>“Madam,
+>> “Madam,

->“I am sent on purpose to beg that you instantly hide yourself in some secret grove;—their is just arrived at my father’s cottage, four or five ruffians in search of you, who have desperately wounded my father for concealing you;—-if you value your own preservation, make no delay; and since the laws of nature and humanity I oblige us to assist all in distress, I will, if you think proper, conduct you with safety through the woods, where you may remain with most assured privacy,

-Florina, surprised at her father’s cruelty, yet pleased with the shepherd’s civility, and pondering with herself what course to take in this exigency, at last determined to take the youth’s advice.—The shepherdess
+> I am sent on purpose to beg that you instantly hide yourself in some secret grove;—their is just arrived at my father’s cottage, four or five ruffians in search of you, who have desperately wounded my father for concealing you;—if you value your own preservation, make no delay; and since the laws of nature and humanity I oblige us to assist all in distress, I will, if you think proper, conduct you with safety through the woods, where you may remain with most assured privacy, Florina, surprised at her father’s cruelty, yet pleased with the shepherd’s civility, and pondering with herself what course to take in this exigency, at last determined to take the youth’s advice.—The shepherdess
 [111]
-resolving to bear her company, they directed their course to the sea side, which in two days they attained without interruption.
+resolving to bear her company, they directed their course to the sea side, which in two days they attained without interruption."

 Walking upon the borders of the sea, they came to a little creek, where they saw an aged fisherman repairing his nets.—Having given him the time of the day, they asked him, if for recreation, he would take them a league on the ocean:—the fisherman demanded a recompense, to which they willingly complied, and with a pleasant breeze they put to sea.

-In this manner they passed away the time till night gave them a summons to return.—However, before they reached the shore, Florina informed the old man of her deplorable situation; and likewise begged of him, with tears in her eyes, to [112] lend her his assistance in her great distress; and for her safery to convey her every day on the sea.—The fisherman moved to compassion by her outward sorrow, and instigated by her liberality, condescended to her reasonable request.
+In this manner they passed away the time till night gave them a summons to return.—However, before they reached the shore, Florina informed the old man of her deplorable situation; and likewise begged of him, with tears in her eyes, to
+[112]
+lend her his assistance in her great distress; and for her safery to convey her every day on the sea.—The fisherman moved to compassion by her outward sorrow, and instigated by her liberality, condescended to her reasonable request.

 This course they continued many days, with as much satisfaction to Florina as if she had been triumphing in her former dignity.—At last, fortune resolved to add more misery to her affliction, and caused her unexpectedly to fall within the labyrinth of a greater misfortune.